jwpconsulting/projectify/docs/remove-fe-worklog.md

 I want to create the task update page as well in the prototyping phase to make sure that the sub task diffing works well.

+## 2025-01-06

+Working on the task update page now.
+The goal is to make sure we have all the functinoality needed to diff sub tasks updates.
+In the beginning, the previous API had some issues with losing sub tasks when updating tasks.